AlbyCosmy99/Eurobet-site-scraping/README.md

 # Eurobet site scraping

 A Node.js project that scrapes live betting data from **Eurobet** and saves match details, scores, and odds into `.txt` files.
-This project was developed for a client.
+This project was developed for a client in 2024.

 ---